Junhojuno/rle-human-pose-regression/README.md

   - GLOPs has no effect on FPS more than size of model and number of parameters in model.

 ### Look into more: small inputs
+Since `Galaxy Tab A7` is less powerful than recent devices or iOS pads, it is hard to make its latency realtime-level even if our models are so lightweight.
+I think those models has more less latency on `Galaxy Tab S7` above or `iPad Pro`s.
 | Model | input shape | #Params<br>(M) | GFLOPs | fps | AP | AP.5 | AP .75 | AP (M) | AP (L) | AR | AR .5 | AR .75 | AR (M) | AR (L) |
 | :-------------: | :-------------: | :-------------: | :-------------: | :-------------: | :-------------: | :-------------: | :-------------: | :-------------: | :-------------: | :-------------: | :-------------: | :-------------: | :-------------: | :-------------: |
 | GhostNetV2 | 224x160 | 3.71 | 0.1187 | 10~11 | 0.597 | 0.859 | 0.670 | 0.574 | 0.638 | 0.635 | 0.871 | 0.701 | 0.604 | 0.681 |